Bubble.io

 This isn't just a technical decision—it's a strategic crossroads that affects every aspect of your business.
 Making this transition too early could strain your resources and dilute focus, while waiting too long might stifle innovation and limit your competitive edge.

-Bringing seasoned developers into your team is essential when contemplating a move to custom development.
+Bringing seasoned developers into your team is essential when considering a shift to custom development.
 Their experience is invaluable in several ways:

-• Technical Expertise: They possess the knowledge to design scalable architectures that can accommodate future growth.
+• Technical Expertise: They possess the knowledge to design scalable architectures for future growth.

 • Strategic Planning: Experienced developers can assist in creating a phased approach to migration, minimizing disruptions to your application and user experience.